tawesoft/untrusted.py/README.md

-# untrusted.py - safer Python with untrusted types
+# Untrusted: safer Python with untrusted types

 > The most common web application security weakness is the failure to properly
 > validate input from the client or environment.